-I am a world traveller, having visited over thirty countries, which includes living in Tokyo for four years and Rome for sixteen.
-I speak four languages to varying degrees of fluency (English, Italian, Hawaiian, and French), and I am learning a fifth (Tahitian).
+I am a world traveler, having visited over thirty countries, which includes living in Tokyo for four years and Rome for sixteen.
+I speak four languages to varying degrees of fluency (English, Italian, Hawaiian, and French), and I am learning a fifth (Tahitian) and sixth (German).
 Students in my classes are welcome to write their papers in Hawaiian.
 My thesis, written in Hawaiian for an M.A. in Hawaiian Language, was a treatise on moʻo, a class of Hawaiian reptilian water deities who once held substantial roles in nearly every sector of Hawaiian society, and whom many ʻŌiwi continue to honor.
-My thesis has been described as the largest compilation of traditional and current information regarding these deities.
-My dissertation was framed as a life-writing project, which chronicled the life and contributions of John Papa ʻĪʻī, a significant figure in nineteenth-century Hawaiʻi.
+My thesis is the largest compilation of traditional and current information regarding these deities.
+My dissertation was a life-writing project, which chronicled the life and contributions of John Papa ʻĪʻī, a significant figure in nineteenth-century Hawaiʻi.
 My first book, Facing the Spears of Change: The Life and Legacy of John Papa ʻĪʻī, published in May 2016, is based on my dissertation.

 For the last decade, I have carried out extensive research in Hawaiian-language newspapers published between 1834 and 1948, a semi-public forum in which ʻŌiwi shared their knowledge and debated about the important topics of their time.
 In particular, I have gathered many moʻolelo (a narrative genre that includes belief narratives, life writing, and historical treatises), which ran as weekly or daily series for a year or more.
-For example, the account of Ka-Miki ran for four years with more than two hundred installments, and shared it with people who were interested in studying it.
+For example, I gathered the account of Ka-Miki, which ran for four years with more than two hundred installments, and shared it with people who were interested in studying it.
 Our moʻolelo continually demonstrate that our ancestors did not sharply distinguish between legends and history, but wove them together in the most beautiful of ways.
 Most importantly, moʻolelo are much more than a narrative genre because they serve as receptacles or archives of and vehicles for transmitting ancestral knowledge, and they offer deep insights into ʻŌiwi ways of knowing and being.
-Many of the moʻolelo I have gathered are not widely known because they have never been republished or translated for a wider audience, and they offer important insights into Hawaiian religion.
+Many of the moʻolelo I have gathered, which offer important insights into Hawaiian religion, are not widely known because no one has every republished or translated for a wider audience.

 Additionally, I am researching the dynamicity and continuity of Hoʻomana Hawaiʻi.
 There is an overwhelming amount of evidence for the continuity of Hawaiian religion even after the Kapu System was officially abolished in 1819 and despite the massive efforts to Christianize ʻŌiwi from 1820 onward.
 This evidence is found in missionary journals, letters, and reports, and in the Hawaiian-language newspapers.
-Part of this research is included in my article “Mauna Kea: Hoʻomana Hawaiʻi and Protecting the Sacred,” which is slated for publication in the Journal of Religion, Nature, and Culture 10.2 (August 1, 2016): 150-169.
+Part of this research is included in my article “Mauna Kea: Hoʻomana Hawaiʻi and Protecting the Sacred,” in the Journal of Religion, Nature, and Culture 10.2 (August 1, 2016): 150-169.
 2016.
 Lastly, I am preparing a textbook based on my course reader for REL 205 Understanding Hawaiian Religion, a core class that I teach every semester.